-The Assembly of Experts is an 88-member body tasked with selecting the supreme leader and overseeing his conduct.
-In practice, however, the supreme leader is unaccountable and has final say over all matters of state.
+The Assembly of Experts is an 88-member body tasked with selecting the Supreme Leader and overseeing his conduct.
+In practice, however, the Supreme Leader is unaccountable and has the final say over all matters of state.
 In fact, the Assembly of Experts often takes its cues from the Office of the Supreme Leader.
-Jannati once made this point explicit, saying, "the Assembly of Experts must support the supreme leader regularly and continuously to help him establish his authority."
+Jannati once made this point explicit, saying, "the Assembly of Experts must support the Supreme Leader regularly and continuously to help him establish his authority."
+Given that the Assembly of Experts members are elected from a heavily-vetted shortlist of eligible candidates, they act at the Supreme Leader's discretion rather than as an obstacle to his rule.
+Their loyalty ensures the continuation of Khamenei's hardline legacy after he passes.
 Jannati has been a member of the Assembly of Experts since 1983, first representing Khuzestan until 1998 and later Tehran.

-In 1989, following the death of Supreme Leader Khomeini, the Assembly of Experts had to select a new supreme leader.
+In 1989, following the death of Supreme Leader Khomeini, the Assembly of Experts had to select a new Supreme Leader.
 The candidates to succeed Khomeini ranged from Akbar Hashemi Rafsanjani to Khomeini's son, Ahmad.
-A debate ensued as to whether the Islamic Republic should establish a council to rule in place of a single supreme leader.
-Jannati gave an influential speech in the Assembly of Experts, contending that individual leadership was preferable to council leadership, because it would not be subject to discord.
-The speech, alongside Rafsanjani's lobbying, was instrumental in the assembly's decision to select Khamenei as the next supreme leader.
+A debate ensued about whether the Islamic Republic should establish a council to rule in place of a single Supreme Leader.
+Jannati gave an influential speech in the Assembly of Experts, contending that individual leadership was preferable to council leadership because it would not be subject to discord.
+The speech, alongside Rafsanjani's lobbying, was instrumental in the assembly's decision to select Khamenei as the next Supreme Leader.

 Members of the Assembly of Experts are Mujtahids (Islamic theologians), elected to eight-year terms through popular vote, although candidates have to be vetted by the Guardian Council before they can stand for election.
-The chairman is then elected by members of the assembly.
-Jannati first ran for the chairmanship in 2007, but he lost to former president Rafsanjani, a pragmatist who, despite lobbying in favor of Supreme Leader Khamenei in 1989, has advocated for collective leadership instead of a single supreme leader.
+Members of the assembly then elect the chairman.
+Jannati first ran for the chairmanship in 2007, but he lost to former president Rafsanjani, a pragmatist who, despite lobbying in favor of Supreme Leader Khamenei in 1989, has advocated for collective leadership instead of a single Supreme Leader.
 While elections for the Assembly of Experts are held every eight years, members of the assembly cast their votes to select a chairman every two years.
 Jannati lost the election for the chairmanship in 2007.
 His fortunes changed in 2016.